Engineering

 EG 1341.
 Graphics and Design.
 3 Semester Hours.

 Brief introduction to the history of drawing.
 Introduction to drawing instruments, lettering, and the sketching process.
 Development of perceptual and conceptual drawing skills through a variety of approaches, including sighting, contour line, and compositional studies.
 Elaboration of work drawings: pictorials, orthographic projection, dimensioning, sections, and auxiliary views.
 Descriptive geometry: points, lines, planes, revolutions, intersections, etc. Utilization of CAD software.
 Introduction to the engineering design process and development of basic design projects.
-The course is open to all majors.
+The course is open to all university majors.
 (Fall; Spring) Prerequisite: none.

 EG 2113.
 Logic Design Laboratory.
 1 Semester Hour.